metablaster/WindowsFirewallRuleset/Readme/Remote.md

 > [localhost] Connecting to remote server localhost failed with the following error message : Access is denied.

-If this happens in `Initialize-WinSession` it's because session configuration was disabled in Windows PowerShell, ex. by using Reset-Firewall -Remote, to fix this problem run in Windows PowerShell:
+If this happens in `Initialize-WinSession` it's because session configuration was disabled in Windows PowerShell, ex. by using `Reset-Firewall -Remoting`, to fix this problem run in Windows PowerShell:

 ```powershell
 Set-PSSessionConfiguration -Name Microsoft.PowerShell -AccessMode Remote